-5.29 The definition of Affordable Housing set out in the NPPF 2021 (see Appendix E), makes clear the Government's commitment to home ownership by broadening the definition to include a range of low-cost housing opportunities for those aspiring to own a home.
-The NPPF defines Affordable Housing as 'housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers; and which complies with one or more of the following definitions'15.
-Government guidance indicates "the definition of a key worker should be determined locally and could be any person who works in any profession that is considered essential for the functioning of a local area"16 and therefore the Neighbourhood Plan seeks to include Lifeboat Crew as falling within its definition of key workers for the purposes of the Neighbourhood Plan housing policies (see Appendix B for Key Worker definitions).
-The occupation of this housing should be secured through a legal agreement attached to the planning consent for the housing.
+5.29 The definition of Affordable Housing set out in the NPPF (see Appendix D), makes clear the Government's commitment to home ownership by broadening the definition to include a range of low-cost housing opportunities for those aspiring to own a home.
+The NPPF defines Affordable Housing as 'housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers; and which complies with one or more of the following definitions'17.